Learning Objectives

 Here’s a look at how some popular podcasts add ID3 tags.

-The most logical answer is when you’re ready with at least three episodes; it always takes far longer than you think to gather the content and master the technology.
+If the podcast is just starting out, be careful to have at least three episodes already “in the can,” so they are taped, edited, and ready to go.
+It always takes far longer than you think to gather the content and master the technology.

 Websites can be easy to build yourself or you can hire someone.
 Find website builders here.